redhat-developer/app-services-cli/docs/commands/rhoas_context_service-registry-use.md

 ### Examples

 ```
-# Use a Service Registry instance by name
+# Select a Service Registry instance by name to be set in the current context
 rhoas context service-registry-use --name my-service-registry

-# Use a Service Registry instance by ID
+# Select a Service Registry instance by ID to be set in the current context
 rhoas context service-registry-use --id 1iSY6RQ3JKI8Q0OTmjQFd3ocFRg

 ```